-For children whose fifth birthday falls between 1 April 2019 and 31 August 2019 (summer-born children), parents who do not wish them to start school in the school year 2018-19, but to be admitted to the Reception Year in September 2019, should proceed as follows.
-They should apply at the usual time for a place in September 2018 together with a written request that the child is admitted outside his or her normal age group to the Reception Year in September 2019.
-Parents would need to provide strong supporting reasons for seeking a place outside the normal age group and should discuss the position with the head teacher as early as possible.
-If their request is agreed, and this should be clear before the national offer day, their application for the normal age group may be withdrawn before any place is offered and they should reapply in the normal way (no later than 15 January 2019) for a Reception place in September 2019.
-If their request is refused, the parents must decide whether to wait for any offer of a place in September 2018 (please note it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the summer term 2019 for a Year 1 place in September 2019.
-Parents should be aware that the Year 1 group may have no vacancies as it could be full with children transferring from the 2018-19 Reception Year group.
+For children whose fifth birthday falls between 1 April 2026 and 31 August 2026 (summerborn children), parents who do not wish them to start school in the school year 2025-26, but to be admitted to the Reception Year in September 2026, should proceed as follows.
+They should apply at the usual time for a place in September 2025 together with a written request that the child is admitted outside his or her normal age group to the Reception Year in September 2026.
+Parents would need to provide strong supporting reasons for seeking a place outside the normal age group and should discuss the position with the Headteacher as early as possible.
+If their request is agreed, and this should be clear before National Offer Day, their application for the normal age group may be withdrawn before any place is offered and they should reapply in the normal way (no later than 15th January 2026) for a Reception place in September 2026.
+If their request is refused, the parents must decide whether to wait for any offer of a place in September 2025 (please note it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the summer term 2026 for a Year 1 place in September 2026.
+Parents should be aware that the Year 1 group may have no vacancies as it could be full with children transferring from the 2025-26 Reception Year group.

-In cases where the number of applications exceeds the number of places available the Over-subscription Criteria will be applied.
+In cases where the number of applications exceeds the number of places available the Oversubscription Criteria will be applied.